splunk/splunk-connect-for-syslog/docs/dashboard.md

 ## Functionalities

 ### Overview metrics
-The dashboard displays the cumulative sum of received and dropped messages per SC4S instance in chosen interval for specified time range.
+The dashboard displays the cumulative sum of received and dropped messages of all SC4S instances in chosen interval and for the specified time range.
 It is 30 seconds span in a 15 minutes window by default.

 Received messages panel can be used as a heart beat metric, since a healthy SC4S instance should send at least one message per 30 seconds.
 This is a metrics message and it's included in the count.